lquatrin/i3d21/assignment_9.md

         return loss, image
 ```

-Here, i have the starting point for the optimized light position, and for the target light position at [1.0, 1.0, 2.0].
-Here i have the result after 2000 iterations:
+In this case, i started the light position at [0.0, 0.0, 0.0], and the target light position is at [1.0, 1.0, 2.0].
+After 2000 iterations, i got the following result:

+1. Final optimized light position: [1.933383  1.3485548 2.8575547]

 <img src="https://github.com/lquatrin/i3d21_p/blob/main/data/gifs/a9/cow_optimization_demo_e_2.gif" width="300" height="300" /><img src="data/imgs/a9/e_2_end.png" width="60%">

-The distance between the optimized light ([1.933383  1.3485548 2.8575547]) and the target is 1.3145700074906765.
+with distance between the optimized light and the target being 1.3145700074906765.
+It is possible to see how some specular effects are a little different from the reference image, but still similar to the target.

-**TODO: PEGAR POSICAO FINAL**

 ### References